alexdebrie/dynamodbguide.com/content/lessons/multi-item-actions/scans.md

 # Scan basics

 The Scan call is likely the easiest of all DynamoDB calls.
-Simple provide a table name, and it will return all Items in the table (up to a 1MB limit):
+Simply provide a table name, and it will return all Items in the table (up to a 1MB limit):

 ```bash
 $ aws dynamodb scan \